Microelectronic Engineering BS

 End of Third Year: Understand the inner workings of MOS devices and analog and digital integrated circuits.

-Middle of Fourth Year: Able to work independently on projects in diffusion, oxidation or ion-implant areas.
+Middle of Fourth Year: Can work independently on projects in diffusion, oxidation or ion-implant areas and process integration.

 End of Fourth Year: Well prepared to work independently on projects in diffusion, oxidation, ion-implant, chemical vapor deposition or lithography areas.
 Understand design of microchips and operation of semiconductor devices.
 Understand the interaction of light with materials including reflections from multilayer substrates.